Edward G. Robinson is A Good Guy, Bogie Plays the Gangster, and Joan Blondell Gets a Chance at Stardom. From 1936, it's Bullets or Ballots.

 “Well I’ll be down tomorrow morning, give you a chance to change it.”

-Johnny retorts.
-This guy is cool and confident.
+Even in harrowing mob situations, Johnny Blake is cool and confident.

 The Mob Crackdown

 Fenner is frustrated that Johnny is the new mob wonder boy.
-And he wants Kruger’s job for himself.
+He also wants Kruger’s job for himself.

-So Fenner decides he’ll just kill Kruger, and appoint himself Kruger’s successor.
+So Fenner decides to kill Kruger, and appoint himself Kruger’s successor.

 Johnny Gets the Job

-But after Kruger’s murder, the mystery mob heads (it’s discovered that there are three) appoint Johnny to the position!
+But after Kruger’s murder, the mystery mob heads–Johnny discovers that there are three–appoint Johnny to the position: